-Underused species not always sustainable
+Underused seafood not always sustainable

 In a study at the University of Wollongong, researchers challenged the popular message and investigated what eating more under-utilised and less popular seafood species really means and what impact it has on sustainability.

 The study drew on findings from research funded by the Fisheries Research and Development Corporation.
-It highlighted how the sustainability of a species is more dependent on the management applied to that fishery, rather than by consumer demand.
+It highlighted how the sustainability of a species is more dependent on the management applied to that fishery, rather than on consumer demand.
 For this reason, consuming under-utilised species may not be the easy shortcut to sustainability that it’s often advertised to be, if that particular stock isn’t managed well.
 Conversely, purchasing a well-managed popular species is a sustainable choice.

 Not much is known about the precise impacts of increasing the consumption of under-utilised species.
 More information is needed on consumer perceptions, tastes and preferences as well as attitudes to price and availability.

 Under-utilised seafood is often promoted as cheaper to encourage people to choose them.
 However, this could also be the reason why more fishers choose not to land them.

 Government incentives for fishers could improve this situation.
 Dr Farmery and her team also identified the need for more information on species substitutability and effective management systems, to avoid unintended consequences such as overfishing.